lexibank/tlopo/out/vol3/chapter7.md

-A reasonable (but not the only) interpretation of the data below is that POc &ast;bosi denoted a forest tree with white wood, perhaps Euodia elleryana, as the Meso-Melanesian data sug- gest, and was reapplied to another tree with white wood, Alphitonia zizyphoides, in southern Vanuatu.
+A reasonable (but not the only) interpretation of the data below is that POc _&ast;bosi_ denoted a forest tree with white wood, perhaps Euodia elleryana, as the Meso-Melanesian data suggest, and was reapplied to another tree with white wood, Alphitonia zizyphoides, in southern Vanuatu.

 <table>
 <tr>